viorel-anghel/kubernetes-debug-techniques-2025/distroless/README.md

   ls -la /proc/7/root/
   exit

+# 'unpatch' the deployment to have it in the original state
+kubectl patch deploy go-http-server -p '{"spec": {"template": {"spec": {"shareProcessNamespace": false }}}}'

 # use copy-to to create another pod
 kubectl debug -it -c debug --image=busybox --share-processes --copy-to debug-pod go-http-server-7bb984744d-d7dhx